British Airways Logo

 British Airways LogoBritish Airways Logo PNG

-Perfection and high standards are the main ideas conveyed by the British Airways emblem.
-The emblem evokes a sense of flight, smooth turns, and blue skies.
+The British Airways emblem conveys the main ideas of perfection and high standards.
+It evokes a sense of flight, smooth turns, and blue skies.
 The notes of speed and clear schedules create a sense of confidence in a successful journey.

 British Airways: Brand overview